AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

     -  One exchanges contract per token
     - create using the uniswap factory contract
     - stores reserves of ETH and ERC-20 token

+- Liquidity Provision -
+- You deposit equal values of ETH and a token
+- In return, you receive